jiaqi-feng-guo/dui-constructions/README.md

 The repository is organized into the following directories:

 1. `Data_Analysis`: Contains scripts used for analyzing the data collected during the study.
+This folder also contains all the raw data used for the analysis.

 2. `Data_Extraction`: Contains scripts used for extracting data from the various sources used in the study.
+This folder also contains all the raw data that was extracted.

 3. `Input_Data`: Contains the input data that the scripts in this repository work with.
+This folder contains all the raw input data used by the scripts.

 4. `Output_Data`: Contains the data generated as output by the scripts in this repository.
+This includes both the processed data and the raw output data.

 5. `Pre-Data`: Contains pre-processed data that is ready for analysis.
+This folder also contains the raw data that was pre-processed.

 In addition to these directories, the repository also contains the following files: